 *The six units for Introduction to American Law and Professional Responsibility count towards your total unit minimum/maximum, but are not counted as part of the Fall Quarter unit distribution.

-Strongly encouraged but optional (and mandatory for those taking the New York Bar, however consultation with Associate Dean Jeanne Merino is required to confirm course selection for Bar Exam requirements).
+Strongly encouraged but optional (and mandatory for those taking the New York Bar, however consultation with Associate Dean of Student Affairs John Dalton is required to confirm course selection for Bar Exam requirements).